dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 machine can't properly access files and directories anymore.

 So the first thing what he did after he realized that his system was unusable, he notified me.
-At first I tryed to recover as much as possible by hand so he could at least continue his work for the day, because reinstalling an operating system and configuring services would have taken us more time than we had been given.
+At first I tried to recover as much as possible by hand so he could at least continue his work for the day, because reinstalling an operating system and configuring services would have taken us more time than we had been given.